Albert Prisse: Belgian service: 1830–56

 He was appointed general on 12 April 1834 and given full command of the troops of Antwerp and the Scheldt, which he held until 1837.

 He then returned to the position of deputy chief of the General Staff until 22 June 1839, when he was made president of the commission to demarcate the borders between Belgium and the Netherlands, and between Belgium and Luxembourg.

 This work was almost complete when he was made Envoy Extraordinary and Minister Plenipotentiary to the Court of The Hague on 12 July 1842, a post he held for three years.

 He completed various successful negotiations during this period.

 On 15 May 1844 he was granted the hereditary title of Baron.

 On 12 July 1845 Prisse was promoted to lieutenant general.

 Prisse was again aide to the king until 1 March 1846, when he was made Minister of War in the cabinet headed by Count Barthélémy de Theux de Meylandt, holding office for 18 months.

-After leaving the ministry Prisse was made military governor of the royal residence and commander of the 2nd Territorial Division from 1847–50.
+After leaving the ministry Prisse was made military governor of the royal residence and commander of the 2nd Territorial Division from 1847 to 1850.

-He was Adjutant General and head of the military house of the King of Belgium from 1850–52, and then head of the military house of the Duke of Brabant.
+He was Adjutant General and head of the military house of the King of Belgium from 1850 to 1852, and then head of the military house of the Duke of Brabant.

 He retired in 1854, and was appointed Minister of State by the king.
 He died during a winter vacation on 22 November 1856 in Rome, aged 68.